Saint Felix of Cantalice

-In founding the Congregation of the Sisters of Saint Felix of Cantalice, Foundress Blessed Mary Angela looked to Saint Felix of Cantalice as the Congregational patron saint and namesake.
-A most pious, humble, joyous friar, Saint Felix of Cantalice exemplified a devout prayer life coupled with a life in service to God’s people—inspiring an active-contemplative model of religious life that Blessed Mary Angela would help to pioneer with our Congregation’s founding in 1855.
+Our Foundress, Blessed Mary Angela Truszkowska, looked to Saint Felix of Cantalice as the patron saint and namesake of our congregation.
+Saint Felix of Cantalice led a life of devout prayer coupled with service to God’s people—inspiring the contemplative-active model of religious life that Blessed Mary Angela would help to pioneer with our congregation’s founding.

 The son of peasants in Cantalice, Italy, Felix spent his early years as a shepherd and farm hand.
 He later became a Capuchin friar, and soon became known for his pious yet joyful presence on the streets of Rome, seeking donations for the friars’ ministries to the poor and sick.
-Walking barefoot through the streets with a sack slung over his shoulders, Brother Felix blessed all benefactors and all those he met with a humble “Deo Gratias!” (thanks be to God!) , causing many to refer to him as “Brother Deo Gratias.”
+Walking barefoot through the streets with a sack slung over his shoulders, Brother Felix blessed all those he met with a humble “Deo Gratias!” (thanks be to God!), causing many to refer to him as “Brother Deo Gratias.”

-He also could be found ministering to children on the city’s streets, instructing them through canticles he had composed about the goodness of life and life of the spirit.
-They would come to greet him with smiles and joyous requests for more songs and stories.
-Children, in particular, had a special affinity for this joyful friar, who, himself, possessed a childlike simplicity.
+Felix could also be found ministering to children on the city’s streets, instructing them through canticles he had composed about the goodness of life.
+They would come to greet him with smiles and requests for more songs and stories.

-He was canonized by Pope Clement XI in 1712, becoming the first Capuchin to be named a saint.
-The feast of Saint Felix is celebrated each year on May 18.
+Saint Felix was canonized by Pope Clement XI in 1712, becoming the first Capuchin to be named a saint.